zolaton34/zdocs/GitHub/github-actions.md

 * uses YAML syntax
 * stored in a directory called .github/workflows
   * in the code repository
-  * special constraint: workspace_dispatch (manually) triggered must be stored in the default branch
+  * special constraint: workflow_dispatch (manually) triggered must be stored in the default branch
 ```yaml
 # Optional - The name of the workflow as it will appear in the Actions tab of the GitHub repository.
 name: learn-github-actions